-Last Friday, Kaiser Gypsum, Inc. – a manufacturer of construction and remodeling materials such as wallboard, joint compound, textured paint, and various related products – filed for bankruptcy in the United States District Court for the Western District of North Carolina.
+Last Friday, Kaiser Gypsum, Inc. – a manufacturer of construction and remodeling materials such as asbestos drywall, joint compound, textured paint, and various related products – filed for bankruptcy in the United States District Court for the Western District of North Carolina.
 The primary reason, according to the documents submitted by Kaiser Gypsum, is the number of asbestos and mesothelioma lawsuits that have been levied against the company over the last four decades.

 In one motion, the company acknowledged that it had been named as a defendant in more than 38,000 asbestos-related lawsuits since the late 1970s.
 As of a month before the bankruptcy petition, the company still had around 14,000 pending lawsuits related to its liability for the asbestos products that it had created in the 1950s through the 1970s, according to the court records reviewed by the Mesothelioma Cancer Alliance.

 Kaiser Gypsum and Asbestos

 Started in 1952 by Henry J. Kaiser, Kaiser Gypsum is mainly known for the production of gypsum wallboard (also known as drywall), as well as related materials including plaster, lath, fiberboard, and an assortment of construction accessories such as joint compound and textured paints.
 Right from its inception, the company knowingly used chrysotile asbestos in some of its products.

 Although asbestos was linked to a variety of medical problems for many years, scientific proof of the connection between asbestos and diseases like mesothelioma was not obtained until the 1960s.
 Companies like Kaiser Gypsum would use asbestos in their products due to its inexpensiveness as well as to take advantage of some of the fire- and heat-resistant properties of the naturally occurring mineral.